merenlab/merenlab.org/courses/PFLS/index.md

 |Fossil|Distributed|Built-in issue tracker, single binary|Small projects needing integrated tools|Yes|Yes|Yes|No|2006|
 |CVS|Centralized|Very old, outdated branching|Legacy projects|Yes|No|No|No|1986|

-Luckily, Git comes as the clear choice for most of us as a version control system as a free and general purpose version control system supported by cloud solutions and suitable for academoc use.
+Luckily, Git comes as the clear choice for most of us as a version control system as a free and general purpose version control system supported by cloud solutions and suitable for academic use.
 We all should thank [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for it.

-Knowing about Git and being able to use it is already enough to manage your files, track your modifications, and maintain an organized history of your work, not only to manage workflows or shell scripting, but also for your papers, reproducible data analyses, and so on.
+Knowing about Git and being able to use it is already enough to manage your files, track your modifications, and maintain an organized history of your work -- not only to manage workflows or shell scripting, but also for your papers, reproducible data analyses, and so on.
 If you combine Git with Markdown, there is nothing you can't do!
 For instance, this entire course was prepared using Git and [Markdown](https://www.markdownguide.org/basic-syntax/), a simple mark-up language to create well structured documents that can be ported into anything -- from web pages to PDF documents to Microsoft Word files using a tool like [pandoc](https://pandoc.org/) in the comfort of your terminal environment :)

 ### Introduction to GitHub

-Git is an open-source, stand-alone program that enables you to create local repositories for version control -- local repositories you store on your own computer or the University servers you can connect with your terminal.
+Git is an open-source, stand-alone program that enables you to create local repositories for version control -- local repositories you store on your own computer or the University servers, and that you can connect with your terminal.

 GitHub, on the other hand, is a platform that enables you to store your Git repositories on the 'cloud.'
 It is a proprietary and for-profit developer platform that has over 1 billion dollars in revenue while itself is not open-source.
 Unlike Git, which is one of us, GitHub is one of *them*, if you will.
 But even though Linus Torvalds [hates](https://news.ycombinator.com/item?id=36123124) GitHub for various technical reasons, and I personally hate it for the gargantuan enterprise it represents, GitHub has successfully captured the attention of millions of developers worldwide as it made software development more accessible, manageable, interactive, and fun by adding key features to their cloud-based hosting service such as (1) graphical user interfaces for repository management and code reviews, (2) a service for 'pull requests' that help team members to [review and discuss code changes](https://github.com/merenlab/anvio/pull/2155) before merging them, (3) providing a platform to [report issues and discuss them](https://github.com/merenlab/anvio/issues/1248), (4) [action and workflow](https://github.com/merenlab/anvio/actions) support for continuous integration or testing, and many, many more.
 GitHub is free unless you wish to have private repositories, in which case you are asked to pay a fee (which is about 4 Euros as of 2025).